awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Microsoft SQL Server security<a name="SQLServer.Concepts.General.FeatureSupport.UnsupportedRoles"></a>

 The Microsoft SQL Server database engine uses role\-based security\.
-The master user name you use when you create a DB instance is a SQL Server Authentication login that is a member of the `processadmin`, `public`, and `setupadmin` fixed server roles\.
+The master user name that you specify when you create a DB instance is a SQL Server Authentication login that is a member of the `processadmin`, `public`, and `setupadmin` fixed server roles\.

 Any user who creates a database is assigned to the db\_owner role for that database and has all database\-level permissions except for those that are used for backups\.
 Amazon RDS manages backups for you\.

-The following server\-level roles are not currently available in Amazon RDS:
+The following server\-level roles aren't available in Amazon RDS for SQL Server:
 + bulkadmin
 + dbcreator
 + diskadmin